“Best Legal Solutions for your Business”

 These rules and limitations are sometimes completely unknown to the parties to a contract, so the legal assistance of our experts is recommended for the drafting of a valid contract in accordance with Thai law.

-We are experts drafting and reviewing commercial agreements according with local Thai regulations, as per the Unfair Contract Terms Act, Trade Competition Act and Civil & Commercial Code, in order to ensure that our clients can conduct their specific commercial project in Thailand with the best legal protection.
+Our expert lawyers may assist you on drafting and reviewing commercial agreements according with local Thai regulations, as per the Unfair Contract Terms Act, Trade Competition Act and Civil & Commercial Code, to ensure that they are enforceable and in line with the local regulations.

 An employment agreement creates a professional relationship between an employer and his employee.
 It is strongly advised that employers and employees have a written agreement to clearly specify the terms and conditions of employment.
 In consequence, if any dispute arises, the parties can refer to the agreement to determine the agreed provisions.